cdk/cdk-scaffold/README.md

 Detailed code examples can be found in the [repository wiki](https://github.com/cdk/cdk-scaffold/wiki).

-Some of the cdk-scaffold functionalities are also implemented in the MORTAR (MOlecule fRagmenTAtion fRamework) rich client Graphical User Interface (GUI) application ([GitHub repository](https://github.com/FelixBaensch/MORTAR) | [article](https://doi.org/10.1186/s13321-022-00674-9))
+Some of the cdk-scaffold functionalities are also implemented in the MORTAR (MOlecule fRagmenTAtion fRamework) rich client Graphical User Interface (GUI) application ([GitHub repository](https://github.com/FelixBaensch/MORTAR) | [article](https://doi.org/10.1186/s13321-022-00674-9)).

+The (very basic) visualisation functionalities for scaffold trees and networks described in the Scaffold Generator article linked above can be found in [this repository](https://github.com/JonasSchaub/scaffold-graph-vis).
 <p>

 ## Install